OpenDFM/NeuSym-RAG/documents/airqa_format.md

 ### Category 1: Task Goals

-- `paper retrieval`: retrieve papers with constraints, e.g.,
+- `retrieval`: retrieve papers with constraints, e.g.,
     - papers published by a specific author or institute
-- `single-doc details`: ask technical details of one single paper, e.g.,
+- `single`: ask technical details of one single paper, e.g.,
     - list 3 major contributions of this work
-- `multi-doc analysis`: involve multiple papers, may require comparison, calculation, aggregation and multi-step reasoning, e.g.,
+- `multiple`: involve multiple papers, may require comparison, calculation, aggregation and multi-step reasoning, e.g.,
     - which agent framework is better on this popular benchmark
-- `metadata query`: query metadata about papers (note that, here metadata can be obtained in raw PDF file), e.g.,
     - whether the code is public available
-- `comprehensive q&a`: if the task does not belong to any category above or requires integration of multiple task types, e.g.,
+- `comprehensive`: if the task does not belong to any category above or requires integration of multiple task types, e.g.,
     - which author published the most papers regarding multi-modal llm pre-training in acl 2023 (matadata query + paper retrieval)

 ### Category 2: Key Capabilities

-- `text understanding`: Q&A that focuses on text understanding and reasoning
+- `text`: Q&A that focuses on text understanding and reasoning
-- `table calculation`: Q&A that requires identifying tables and their contents
+- `table`: Q&A that requires identifying tables and their contents
-- `image analysis`: Q&A that involves the recognition of figures, charts, or graphs
+- `image`: Q&A that involves the recognition of figures, charts, or graphs
-- `formula inference`: Q&A that queries the details of math formulas
+- `formula`: Q&A that queries the details of math formulas
-- `metadata extraction`: metadata includes authors, institutes, e-mails, conferences, years and other information that does not appear in the main text (e.g., page header and footer)
+- `metadata`: metadata includes authors, institutes, e-mails, conferences, years and other information that does not appear in the main text (e.g., page header and footer)

 ### Category 3: Evaluation Types

-- `subjective`: answers that are usually long-form text which requires LLM or model-based evaluation
+- `subjective`: answers that require LLM or model-based evaluation
 - `objective`: answers that can be evaluated with objective metrics
-- `hybrid`: answers that need to be inspected by both `subjective` and `objective` schemes

 ### Category 4: Hardness Level